 Finish your quest

-This self-paced lab is part of the Baseline: Data, ML, AI quest.
+This self-paced lab is part of the Baseline: Deploy & Develop, Baseline: Infrastructure, and Optimizing your Google Cloud Costs quests.
 A quest is a series of related labs that form a learning path.
 Completing this quest earns you a badge to recognize your achievement.
 You can make your badge or badges public and link to them in your online resume or social media account.
-Enroll in this quest or any quest that contains this lab and get immediate completion credit.
+Enroll in any quest that contains this lab and get immediate completion credit.
 See the Google Cloud Skills Boost catalog to see all available quests.